Most Affordable Home Security Cameras

 What’s the difference between an affordable and expensive security camera?

-More expensive cameras typically offer better technical specs — think higher resolution or advanced features like facial recognition and package detection.
+More expensive cameras typically offer better technical specs, such as higher resolution or advanced features like facial recognition and package detection.
+It’s worth noting that facial recognition accuracy can vary significantly depending on image quality and lighting conditions.
 They also tend to integrate more seamlessly with other home security systems and smart home ecosystems.

 -